How to Drive Deer Park Road in Olympic National Park: The Complete Guide

 From this viewpoint, you can see Deer Park Road making its last few turns to the top

-From the viewpoint, the Rainshadow Trail just has a tad bit more of climbing to get up to the true summit of Blue Mountain.
+From the viewpoint, the Rainshadow Trail just has a tad bit more climbing to get up to the true summit of Blue Mountain.
 From up here, you’ll get amazing 360 degree views over the Olympic Peninsula and out to the Strait of Juan de Fuca, over the Hurricane Ridge area, and out to Mount Olympus.
 The views up here definitely make the drive up Deer Park Road worth it!

 A view of the Olympic Mountains from the Rainshadow Trail on Deer Park Road